-- To review fund management objectives at regular intervals and in response to changing market conditions. - To achieve a balance between income and capital growth. - To achieve a total return of "inflation plus 4%". - To seek to invest the funds in the following proportions: - All in Newton's Global Growth and Income Fund for Charities (GGIFC).
+- To review fund management objectives at regular intervals and in response to changing market conditions. - To achieve a balance between income and capital growth. - To achieve a total return of "inflation plus 4%". - To invest the funds in Newton's Global Growth and Income Fund for Charities (GGIFC).